Koenji Private Tour

 Snack Bar Access

-Junjo, PAL, Look, Nakadori — each covered street has a different character.
-We route you through the right ones for your interests.
+Junjo, PAL, Look, Nakadori — each covered street has a different character that no Viator or GetYourGuide listing explains.
+We route you through the right ones for your interests and skip the ones that won't match.

 What You'll Experience